-We are currently conducting an ongoing Phase 2 clinical trial (ELPIS II) under FDA IND 017677.
+We are currently conducting an ongoing Phase 2b clinical trial (ELPIS II) under FDA IND 017677.
 ELPIS II is a multi-center, randomized, double-blind, controlled clinical trial designed to evaluate Lomecel-BTM as an adjunct therapy to the standard-of-care second-stage HLHS heart reconstructive surgery which is typically performed at 4-6 months after birth.
 The primary objective is to evaluate change in right ventricular ejection fraction after Lomecel-BTM treatment versus standard-of-care surgery alone (38 subjects total: 19 per arm).
-This trial is over 50% enrolled and is funded in part by the NHLBI/NIH.
-While we cannot predict a specific time when the trial will be fully enrolled, the current plan is that enrollment will be completed in 2024.
+This trial is presently over 90% enrolled and is funded in part by the NHLBI/NIH.
+While enrollment completion was initially targeted for the end of 2024, given the relatively small patient population, clinical trial enrollment timing for rare diseases like HLHS is difficult to predict and we anticipate full enrollment will be completed prior to the end of the second quarter of 2025.

 ELPIS II is a next-step trial to our completed 10-patient open-label Phase 1 trial (ELPIS I) under the same IND.
 This Phase 1 trial was designed to evaluate the safety and tolerability of Lomecel-BTM as an adjunct to the second-stage HLHS surgery, and to obtain preliminary evidence of Lomecel-BTM effect to support a next-phase trial.
 The primary safety endpoint was met: no major adverse cardiac events ("MACE") or treatment-related infections during the first month post-treatment, and no triggering of stopping rules.
 Furthermore, fluid-based and imaging biomarker data supported multiple potentially relevant mechanisms-of-action of Lomecel-BTM, and the potential to improve post-surgical heart function.
-In addition to the 12-month follow-up evaluation on ELPIS, we continue to follow these patients on an annual basis.
-As of February 2024, all 10 patients have survived (100%), seven of the patients have reached the age of five and have successfully undergone the third-stage surgery, and two of them have reached the age of six years old, all without the need for a heart transplantation.
-Based on historical data, over 15% of patients would be expected to have received a heart transplant or have died within three years after the second-stage surgery, rising to nearly 20% by five years.
-We intended to continue to follow-up with these patients for up to an additional five years, until all patients reach ten years of age.